ncatlab/nlab-content/pages/2/2/0/6/16022/content.md

 ## The (dominant,closed)-factorization

-The (dense,closed)-factorization is a special case for inclusions of a slightly more general factorization.
+The (dense,closed)-factorization is a special case for inclusions of a slightly more general factorization which attaches to a general [[geometric morphism]] the closure of its image.

 Recall that an inclusion is [[dense subtopos|dense]] precisely if it is a [[dominant geometric morphism]], hence the following is pertinent for the (dense,closed)-factorization as well.